 The credential data will also be available to view in your Accredible dashboard after the credential has expired.

 Are the recipients notified when their credentials expire?

-If you have email notifications turned on for the group your credentials were issued from, then your recipients will receive email notifications of when their credentials are expired.
+If you have email notifications turned on for the group your credentials were issued from, your recipients will receive email notifications when their credentials are expired.